The Gang Goes to a Dog Track: Critical reviews

 The episode received mostly positive reviews from critics.
 Ross Bonaime of Collider wrote, "Season 17 might actually go down as DeVito's best season on the comedy, and it allows him to really showcase everything he's capable of.
 We get to see the petty, ludicrous nature of Frank in 'Frank Is in a Coma' and just how absolutely wild and dark he can get in 'The Gang Goes to a Dog Track.'"

-Charles Papadopoulos of ScreenRant wrote, "After 19 years, It's Always Sunny in Philadelphia has a dark follow-up episode to an all-time classic.
+Charles Papadopoulos of Screen Rant wrote, "After 19 years, It's Always Sunny in Philadelphia has a dark follow-up episode to an all-time classic.
 It's Always Sunny season 17 is already over halfway done, with 'The Gang Goes to a Dog Track' airing on FX and Hulu this week.
 The episode immediately stands out as one of the season's best, with the feeling of classic Sunny."
 Danielle Ryan of /Film wrote, "Depending on your sense of humor, the whole thing is either brilliant dark comedy or one bridge too far, but it's definitely a joke for only the most diehard Sunny sickos."

 Jerrica Tisdale of Telltale TV gave the episode a 3.5 star rating out of 5 and wrote, "We can appreciate how funny some of 'The Gang Goes to a Dog Track' scenes and lines are, but also be a little horrified by some of the choices.
 That's also the point, and you can either love it or be disturbed.
 Either way, it elicits a reaction."
 Sam Huang of TV Fanatic gave the episode a 3 star rating out of 5 and wrote, "It's a little strange to have two episodes in a row about betting, especially when it's halfway through the season and the show needs to keep things fresh.
 To its credit, this episode doesn't necessarily feel like hitting the same beat over and over again.
 It has the spirit of It's Always Sunnys signature humor, without being too overbearing, unlike the previous episode."